apache/airflow/README.md

 Visit the official Airflow website documentation (latest **stable** release) for help with [installing Airflow](https://airflow.apache.org/installation.html), [getting started](https://airflow.apache.org/start.html), or walking through a more complete [tutorial](https://airflow.apache.org/tutorial.html).

-> Note: If you're looking for documentation for master branch (latest development branch): you can find it on [ReadTheDocs](https://airflow.readthedocs.io/en/latest/).
+> Note: If you're looking for documentation for the master branch (latest development branch): you can find it on [ReadTheDocs](https://airflow.readthedocs.io/en/latest/).

 For more information on Airflow's Roadmap or Airflow Improvement Proposals (AIPs), visit the [Airflow Wiki](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home).